camialbuq/pigeons-path-to-peace/README.md

 ## License

-This project is released under the [Creative Commons Zero v1.0 Universal license] (https://creativecommons.org/publicdomain/zero/1.0/).
+This project is released under the [Creative Commons Zero v1.0 Universal license](https://creativecommons.org/publicdomain/zero/1.0/).
 You are free to use, modify, and distribute the code for any purpose, without any restrictions or obligations.
 Feel free to customize and adapt it to your needs.
 We hope you find this project helpful and enjoyable!

 Contact

 Feel free to reach out to me via twitter: https://twitter.com/FelixRckl